• Skip to primary navigation

 • salt, ground cumin, ground coriander and fresh garlic - all for earthiness and flavor!

-• uncooked rice - helps the meatballs hold together.
+• cooked rice - I used long-grain rice.
+The rice helps the meatballs hold together.

-• chicken broth - though you could use vegetable or beef stock, I recommend chicken, it gives this soup the BEST flavor!
+• chicken broth - though you could use vegetable or beef broth, I recommend chicken, it gives this soup the BEST flavor!

 • russet potatoes - nice starchy potatoes, though you can really substitute with any potato - Yukon Gold, red potatoes, etc.